-ASCL is committed to supporting and promoting equality, diversity and inclusion (EDI) among school and college leaders, and in our own organisation.
+ASCL is committed to supporting and promoting equality, diversity and inclusion (EDI) among school, college and trust leaders, and in our own organisation.
 ASCL’s 2019-20 President, Rachael Warwick

 , chose this as the theme of her presidential year and she continues to lead on this work in her year as ASCL’s Immediate Past President.

 We plan to continue the focus this year on actions around the three protected characteristics of sex, race and sexual orientation.
 We hope, however, that this work will have a beneficial impact on the way in which we and our members also consider the needs and challenges of people with other protected characteristics.

 Download the plan